 Connect the Clues

 Your Joy Audit and Impact Inventory together create a personal dossier.
-When you later explore a framework like Millman’s life-path system, you’ll have context to interpret it deeply.
-For more on developing self-awareness, see our guide on deepening self-awareness (internal link).
+When you later explore a framework like Millman’s life-path system, you’ll have context to interpret it more deeply.
+For more on building self-awareness, see Deepening Self-Awareness.

 Discover Your Life Path with Dan Millman’s System